supergoodsystems/docs/integrate-with-clients/python/configuration.md

 # Configuration

-Optional configuration may be passed to the `Client`, the parameters may be configured as follows:
+This page describes possible parameter configurations.
+Pass any desired configuration to the `Client`.

 ## flushInterval